LambdaSharp/LambdaSharpTool/src/DocFx/articles/API-Gateway-DotNet.md

 ## Overview

-Requests to a REST API endpoint that do not supply the required parameters or supply the correct payload are automatically denied by API Gateway before the Lambda function is invoked.
-This approach avoids unnecessary Lambda compute time and comes at no additional financial cost.
-Furthermore, the complexity of coordinating the REST API endpoint validation with the implementation is automated by the λ# tool.
+API Gateway can be configured to automatically deny requests with missing parameters or incorrect payloads before they reach the Lambda function.
+This capability avoids unnecessary Lambda compute time and comes at no additional cost.
+Furthermore, the complexity of coordinating the API Gateway endpoint validation with the implementation is fully automated by the λ# tool.

 ## Reading Parameters from the Request URI